-Catherine completed her doctoral training at the University of East London, where she trained and worked in secondary and tertiary care adult and adolescent NHS teams, including a secondary care psychotherapy service for adults with enduring mental health difficulties.
+Catherine completed her doctoral training at the University of East London, where she trained and worked in secondary and tertiary care adult and adolescent NHS teams, including a CMHT psychotherapy service for adults with enduring mental health difficulties.
 Since returning to Australia, she has worked in an early intervention service for psychosis and emerging personality disorders; and, with the military and first responders.

 Catherine also holds masters degrees in health psychology and child and adolescent psychology.
 She previously worked at St Vincent’s Hospital’s USpace inpatient and day programme unit for young people, where she developed and was the lead therapist for a Schema Modes Therapy group and a Voices, Visions, Paranoia and Unusual beliefs group.

 Catherine has a particular interest in working with mental health problems such as Complex PTSD/trauma, dissociation, psychosis, personality disorders, complex anxiety disorders and depression in adolescents and adults.
 She has presented at conferences and workshops in Australia, UK and Europe, and has been published in a number of international journals.

 Catherine has completed advanced training in individual and group schema therapy and Eye Movement Desensitisation and Reprocessing (EMDR) therapy.
 She is an accredited EMDR Practitioner with EMDRAA and is currently working towards becoming an EMDR Consultant.
 She is also currently completing her accreditation as a Certified Clinical Trauma Professional (CCTP).